 It’s easy to get caught up in the condition of your teeth and forget about your gums, but they are equally as important when it comes to your oral health.
 Without healthy gums, your teeth won’t stay in your mouth for very long, which is why we offer multiple treatments to manage gum disease should it develop at any point.
-If you notice any symptoms, such as bleeding while brushing, tenderness, soreness, or inflammation, please don’t hesitate to give us a call!
+If you notice any symptoms, such as bleeding while brushing, tenderness, soreness, or inflammation, please don’t hesitate to give us a call for periodontal therapy in Allen, TX!

 During your appointment, we’ll stay on the lookout for the common signs of gum disease as well as measure your current pocket depth.
 The deeper the pockets of your gums, the more severe your gum disease has become.
 Healthy mouths typically have a depth of 3 millimeters, while gums with a depth of 4 millimeters or more are suffering from gum disease or the more advanced form, periodontitis.
 We’ll also perform X-rays to confirm if bone loss is present.